yaonuma/RunwayRef/README.md

 Summary:

-Many of the world's greatest creative minds agree that creative products are never totally original.
+Many great creative minds agree that creative products are never totally original.
 Here's what some famous ones think:

 "Art is theft." - Pablo Picasso